I call my dolls Natural Fibre Art Dolls or Waldorf Inspired Dolls, depending on how they have been made. I also make baby dolls both ways.

 These dolls always come with wigs that have been created using animal fibres.

 Into their neck I build in an armature, so they can tilt their heads slightly.
+My standard natural Fibre art dolls have very similar body to my Waldorf inspired dolls, only the face is more detailed, and the knee caps are needle felted.

 Recently I have been making some of my Natural Fibre Art Dolls with jointed head, legs and arms.
 These dolls have armature in the legs as well as in the neck, and sometimes also in the ams.